cloudfoundry/summit-training-classes/basics/site/content/labs/availability.md

 title: Availability
 ---

-In this lab, we will use a flawed app and see how Cloud Foundry works to maintain availability.
+In this lab, we will use purposefully crash app instances and see how Cloud Foundry works to maintain availability.

-## Pushing a Flawed App
+## Pushing a Crashable App

+What happens when an app crashes?

-* Change to the `05-resilience/imperfect-app` directory and push the flawed app.
+* Change to the `05-resilience/imperfect-app` directory and push the crashable app.

-* Note the random URL for your app.
+* Note the random URL for your app, and visit it in a browser.

-## Scaling
+* Click the 'crash' link

+Use `cf app imperfect-app` to see the state of your app.
+Can you see it in the "crashed" state before Cloud Foundry restarts it?

+## Access Your App Amid Failures

 * Scale your app to 3 instances.